EXPRESSCLUSTER/QEMU/doc/HowToRunPOWER9onX86_64.md

 - [Create a Cluster](#create-a-cluster)

 ## Evaluation Environment
-### Use Terminal Access Point (TAP)
-- IP address will be assigned automatically.
+- I use Terminal Access Point (TAP).
+IP address will be assigned automatically.
 The first node IP address will be 192.168.122.76. and the second node IP address will be 192.168.122.77.

-#### AlmaLinux 9
+### AlmaLinux 9
 - You need to use QEMU 5.2.0 to run AlmaLinux 9.
   ```
   +-----------------------------------------------------------------------------------+